iamsnehadas/Ecommerce-project/README.md

 1. Navigate to frontend directory
 2. Update API URL in `scripts/payment.js` and `scripts/confirmation.js` to [const API_URL = 'http://localhost:5000/api';]
 3. Serve with any static server

+###Upcoming Features

+1. Search functionality
+2. Authentication ...and more